vllimonad/Instagram-Previewer/README.md

 # Instagram Previewer Application
-An iOS application that provides a comprehensive solution for managing your Instagram posts.
+#### An iOS application that provides a comprehensive solution for managing your Instagram posts.

-With the help of Instagram Previewer you can effortlessly view, reorganize, add, and remove posts, giving you full control over your Instagram content strategy.
+With the help of Instagram Previewer you can effortlessly view, reorganize, add, and remove posts. giving you full control over your Instagram content strategy.

-You don't need to provide any personal data.
-After opening application you will log in to your account from Instagram website.
+It works using Instagram Basic Display API that allows users to get basic profile information, photos, and videos in their Instagram accounts.
+Application stores users photos on their devices and doesn't store logins and passwords.
+Logging in occurs on Instagram website log in page.

 ### Frameworks